SM7I/Spectranet/README.md

 This repository contains Spectranet related material.
 For now it has:

-1. STL files for 3D printing of Spectranet enclosure.
+1. STL files for 3D printing of Spectranet enclosure (own design).